Skill Demand Index

 Salary data for Vendor Coordination is still accumulating.

-The most common pairings are Documentation & Reporting, Project Management, Budget Management, Project Coordination, Facilities Operations.
+The most common pairings are Communication Skills, Project Management, Budget Management, Administrative Support, Construction Project Management.
 Strengthening these alongside Vendor Coordination improves your fit across more positions.

-Top roles: Operations, Project Management, Software Engineering.
-Operations positions have the highest demand at 57% of all Vendor Coordination jobs.
+Top roles: Other, Operations, Project Management, Software Engineering.
+Other positions have the highest demand at 36% of all Vendor Coordination jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.